brunomariz/ansible-example/README.md

 ## Prerequisites

-For this example, a Proxmox server with 4 Ubuntu Server 22.04 VMs was setup, one for the controller, and 3 for the managed hosts.
+For this example, a Proxmox server with 4 Ubuntu Server 22.04 VMs were setup, one for the controller, and 3 for the managed hosts.
 However, only one host is referenced in the playbook, so 2 machines will suffice for this example.

 Before running the ansible commands, `/etc/hosts` file was edited to contain ansible-host1's IP address, and an ssh key pair was generated on the controller and the public key was copied to the host with ssh-copy-id ansible-host1.
 Of course, both machines were also configured with static IPs.